 Hi, I'm Dr Rebecca Massie MRCVS, a practising vet and founder of Juno Pets.
 In my clinic, many conversations turn to nutrition, especially gut health.
 A common question I get is about specific ingredients, like chicory root for dogs.

-It’s a fantastic ingredient I value for its prebiotic power.
-In short, chicory root is a natural plant fibre that acts as a 'fertiliser' for the good bacteria already in your dog's gut, supporting everything from digestion to immunity.
+It’s a useful ingredient that I value for its prebiotic role.
+In short, chicory root is a natural plant fibre that acts as a kind of 'fertiliser' for the good bacteria already in your dog's gut, supporting digestion and wider gut health.

 Understanding how individual ingredients work is a key part of our approach to canine nutrition and overall wellness.